Your Employees Want (and Deserve) to Know How the Organization is Doing

 From an early age, everyone develops a need to know how we are doing.
 It begins with looking to our parents for approval, continues into grade school with happy/sad faces and grades, and even comes into play when we learn to drive.
 For example, when you were a youngster, and an adult offered to let you "drive" the car from the passenger seat by taking the wheel, you knew and trusted that they would steer you back on course when the vehicle began to veer to either side of the road.
 You always knew how you were doing.

 Now equally important, with the rapid global spread of coronavirus, I suggest organizations remember this need to know how we are doing by checking in every day with their employees.
 The best way to do that is to practice transparent communication.
 Sure, some information is confidential, and a leader may not be at liberty to go into detail with team members about everything.
-However, employees usually want to hear directly from their leader about how the company is doing and how the company competes in the marketplace.
-This is true even during normal operations but becomes vital in times of global crises like the one we are living through right now.
+However, employees usually want to hear directly from their leader about how the company is doing and how it competes in the marketplace.
+This is true even during normal operations but becomes vital in times of a global crisis like the one we live through right now.

 If a leader chooses not to communicate effectively, employees are susceptible to rumors and misinformation from cynical employees.
-Sadly, there are always a few team members in every organization who spread their opinion about the state of the company in the hopes of stoking fear and anxiety among their co-workers.
-I think we can all agree that likely this will not make many employees feel secure, especially in our current climate.
+Sadly, there are always a few team members in every organization who spread their opinion about the company's state in the hopes of stoking fear and anxiety among their co-workers.
+We can all agree that this will not make many employees feel secure, especially in our current climate.